dareindie/HeartOxy/README.md

 3. Select **Advanced**
 4. Turn off **Repeat Intensity Alerts**

-This will prevent repeated alerts while the readings remain outside the configured zone.
+This will prevent repeated alerts every 10 seconds while the readings remain outside the configured zone.
+Alerts will be defaulted to every 60 seconds, like normal alerts, if your heart rate or SpO₂ readings remain outside zones.

 ---